'Kindly' is still being used in place of 'kinda'. And I kindly enjoy it.

 It was kindly chilly, but not too bad.

-other spellings: kindlee, kind-a, and kinda
+variations: kindlee, kind-a, kinda

 ★ If someone says it was "kindly rough," it might mean anything from a little bumpy to downright dangerous. ★